 As you can see, the possible values settings can take are restricted in the same file.
 This is done to ensure matching naming and spelling as well as defining a common settings model among users and the OSS community.
+If a setting is allowed to be set to any value, you can use ANY.
+If a setting is allowed to be set to any value or it can also be unset, you can use [None, ANY].

-However, this configuration file can be you can modified to any needs, including new settings or subsettings and their values.
+However, this configuration file can be modified to any needs, including new settings or subsettings and their values.
 If you want to distribute a unified settings.yml file you can use the conan config install command.